kevee/quail/docs/tests/appletsDoNotFlicker.rst

 .. php:class:: appletsDoNotFlicker

 Applets should not flicker.

-<strong>Applets cannot be checked using automated tools, this should be reviewed manually.</strong>
+**Applets cannot be checked using automated tools, this should be reviewed manually.**